 ASOA15099U Society and Economy – an introduction to contemporary Economic Sociology

-Knowledge, organisation and politics
+Knowledge, Organization and Politics

 The course serves to give an introduction to the sub-discipline of Economic Sociology and train students in analysing different types of social phenomena by means of economic sociological concepts and theories.